Immigrants to USA

 The Bottom Line

-Immigration to the United States continues to evolve, driven by factors such as work opportunities, education, family reunification, safety concerns, and the desire for diversity.
+Immigration to the United States is shaped by work opportunities, education, family reunification, safety, and the pursuit of diversity.